 If your entire identity is wrapped up in a social profile, it can be easy to be highly influenced by the number of likes, shares, or followers you may have.
 This can be particularly dangerous for teenagers who are developing their sense of identity.
 Struggles can arise with online trolls and bullies becoming more prominent on line and emboldened by the anonymity of the internet.

 While these questions are not intended for any sort of diagnosis, they may just get you thinking about what role your phone plays in your daily life.
 How much power does a device in your pocket hold over you?
 How much control does technology have in determining your quality of life?
 A great way to regain balance in your life is to be intentional with your phone use.
 Leave your phone in your pocket unless you have a reason to check it.
 Perhaps turn it off when you are with friends or family.
 Set a curfew for yourself.
-If you are concerned that your social media habit is dramatically impacting your well being, book in a time to speak to a psychologist call us on (02) 6262 6157 or book an appointment online.
+If you are concerned that your social media habit is dramatically impacting your well being, book in a time to speak to a psychologist.
+You can contact us on (02) 6262 6157 or book an appointment online.

 Related reading: